- By My Side NEW 4:08

 In 2011, I had the honour of singing the title track “Women Of The World” in English, French, Italian & Spanish for the BPW International World Congress in Helsinki, Finland.
 The album also includes “Angel In Disguise” a song about women fighting AIDS around the world to help raise awareness for the Stephen Lewis Foundation.

 “Proud to Be Canadienne Eh!”

 A bilingual interactive show for students from JrK to Gr 8 that includes Acadian history, a songwriting session, line dancing and sing along songs.

 Le spectacle bilingue et interactif qu’elle présente dans les écoles inclut des bribes de l’histoire du Canada, un mélange de musique acadienne et canadienne, et beaucoup de joie de vivre acadienne!

 Causes Close To My Heart

 My first benefit concert that I co-organized/performed in was after the Tsunami in Indonesia in 2005 and with 40 musicians in Picton Ontario, we raised $16,000 in 3 hours on a Sunday afternoon in the month of January.
-I went on to organize other fundraisers including World AIDS Day in 2006 with 100 musicians, Quinte Unites: Benefit Concert for the Philippines, 2013 and several concerts for Haiti after their devastating earthquake in 2010, to name a few.
+I went on to organize and co-organize many other fundraisers including World AIDS Day in 2006 with 100 musicians, Quinte Unites: Benefit Concert for the Philippines, 2013 and several concerts for Haiti after their devastating earthquake in 2010, to name a few.